Terms and Conditions

 - Papers submitted are analysed by the Certificate of Experience Department which determines whether correct documentation has been provided

-- Applications are evaluated in accordance with DIUS guidelines
+- Applications are evaluated in accordance with guidelines laid down by the Department for

 - Verification of all responses is conducted by senior members of staff